Geraldton Buccaneers: SBL / NBL1 West

 1989 saw the formation of the State Basketball League (SBL).
 Initially known as the Batavia Buccaneers, the team's inaugural coaching staff included head coach Tom McClain, a former player for the Perth Wildcats, and his two assistants, Kevin Jones and Jim O'Dea.
 Americans Dan Hunt and Brian Fundingsland were the team's first two import players, while Perth native Ray Chamberlain joined the squad.
 All three players were members of the East Perth Eagles' 1988 premiership team.
 The Buccaneers finished their inaugural season as minor premiers, earning first place on the standings with a 19–3 record.
 They defeated the Willetton Tigers 106–93 in the semi-finals before losing 114–89 to the Perth Redbacks in the SBL Grand Final.

 In 1993, the Buccaneers won their second minor premiership after finishing the regular season in first place with a 19–5 record.
 In 1996, they made their first grand final appearance since 1989, where they lost 103–86 to the Bunbury City Slammers.
 In 1997, they returned to the SBL Grand Final, where they lost 94–92 to the Perth Redbacks.

 In 2000, the Buccaneers finished on top of the West Conference table with a league-best 17–2 record.
 They made it through to their fourth SBL Grand Final, where they defeated the Lakeside Lightning 96–76 to win their maiden championship.
 In 2001, the team made their fifth grand final appearance in 13 years, where they lost 101–83 to the Perry Lakes Hawks.

+In 2005, a Buccaneers women's team entered the Women's SBL for the first time.
+In four seasons between 2005 and 2008, the team had 18 wins and 72 losses.